-There were no frauds reported by the statutory auditors to Audit Committee or Boardunder Section 143 of the Act.
+There were no frauds reported by the statutory auditors to Audit Committee or Boardunder Section 143(12) of the Act.

 The Board appointed KSR & Co.
-Practicing Company Secretaries LLP to conductSecretarial Audit for the financial year 2019-20.
+Practicing Company Secretaries LLP to conductSecretarial Audit for the financial year 2020-21.

 25. DIRECTORS AND KEY MANAGERIAL PERSONNEL CHANGE IF ANY

 26. INCREASE IN SHARE CAPITAL

-During the year 2019-20 the Company has allotted 1371604 equity shares of ` 2 eachpursuant to exercise of stock options.
+During the year 2020-21 the Company has allotted 1371604 equity shares of ` 2 eachpursuant to exercise of stock options.
 Consequently the paid-up equity share capital ofthe Company stood as on 31.03.2021 at

 During the year under review the Company has not issued shares with differentialvoting rights bonus shares and sweat equity shares.

 28. COMPLIANCE WITH NBFC REGULATIONS

 Your Company has complied with all the regulatory provisions of the Reserve Bank ofIndia applicable to Non-Banking Financial Company - Systemically Important Non-Deposittaking Company.

-As on 31 March 2020 the Capital Adequacy Ratio of the Company is 21.74% well abovethe statutory requirement of 15%.
+As on 31st March 2021 the Capital Adequacy Ratio of the Company is 29.02%which is well above the statutory requirement of 15%.
 The Company has not issued anyPerpetual Debt Instruments.